product-os/versionist/README.md

 ```

 The whole commit object, after any transformations applied by `subjectParser`
 and `bodyParser` is passed as an argument.
+You can also import a built-in
+preset by passing its name.

 ### `transformTemplateData (Function)`